Are you a woman leading a business in Lebanon?

 - LLWB’s President Ms. Corine Kiame’s Keynote speaker address.
 Click Here

-Weโd love to hear your feedback on the conference and the panel, kindly take a moment to fill out the feedback form for those who attended, and donโt forget to relive the event by viewing the photos!
+We’d love to hear your feedback on the conference and the panel, kindly take a moment to fill out the feedback form for those who attended, and don’t forget to relive the event by viewing the photos!

 Conference: The Status of Women on Boards in Lebanon

-The Lebanese League for Women in Business (LLWB), is delighted to organize a panel discussion on the Status of Women on Boards in Lebanon on boards.
-Wednesday March 12, 2025, from 3:30 till 5:30 pm at Movenpick Hotel, Beirut.
+The Lebanese League for Women in Business (LLWB), with the support of the British Embassy in Beirut, organized the conference “The Status of Women on Boards in Lebanon” on March 12, 2025, at Mövenpick Hotel Beirut.

 The full concept note and background information related to this conference are available on this Link: Concept Note- Status of WoB in Lebanon with agenda LLWB March 12 2025